 Cotton uses 24% and 11% of the world’s insecticides and pesticides, respectively.
-It also uses 4% of the world’s artificial phosphorus and nitrogen fertilizers4.
-In the US, cotton is the third crop with the most pesticide use.
-In 2017, about 48 million pounds were used in growing cotton.
+It also uses 4% of the world’s artificial phosphorus and nitrogen fertilizers3.
+Cotton is the third crop with the most pesticide use in the US.
+In 2017, growers used about 48 million pounds in growing cotton.
 Experts estimate that cotton consumes 8 million tonnes of synthetic fertilizers and 200,000 tonnes of pesticides globally every year.

 Out of the top ten pesticides used in cotton farming in 2017, glyphosate, diuron, and tribufos are considered human carcinogens.
 The rest are potential endocrine disruptors and toxic to bees.